The History of the Pinhole

 A Historic Technique

 The pinhole technique offers one of the most authentic ways to capture photographic images.
 This method follows the camera obscura principle, which has been known for centuries.
 At its core, it’s a simple process: instead of a traditional lens, a lightproof box with a tiny hole in one side allows light to enter and form an image.
-Light passes through the pinhole, forming an upside-down image on the opposite side of the box.
-Placing light-sensitive material there and developing it preserves the image.
+By placing light-sensitive material on that side and developing it, the image can be preserved.

 Ancient Origins of the Pinhole